 The treated water is discharged to Stony Run in accordance with the requirements specified in the National Pollutant Discharge Elimination System (NPDES) permit issued by MDE, which became effective in November 2016.
 Detailed information on the installation of the extraction wells, and water conveyance and treatment systems is provided in the Corrective Measures Implementation (CMI) Report.

-Baseline groundwater samples were collected from the monitoring and recovery wells in December 2016 and January 2017 to characterize the pre-pumping conditions in the aquifer system.
+Baseline groundwater samples were collected from the monitoring and recovery wells in December 2016 and January 2017 to characterize the pre-pumping conditions in the Lower Patapsco aquifer system.
 Groundwater samples collected from the shallow and deep monitoring wells had similar VOC concentrations to those collected during previous sampling events.
-Overall, lower VOC concentrations were detected in the groundwater samples from the wells screened in the deeper, (confined) portion of the Lower Patapsco aquifer compared to the surficial aquifer, with 1,1-dichloroethene (DCE) and 1,4-dioxane being the only VOCs present at levels above the applicable groundwater cleanup standards.in both aquifers.
-Evaluation of the sampling data indicates the distribution of 1,4-dioxane generally mimics that of 1,1-DCE within both aquifers.
-For the surficial aquifer, concentrations of 1,1-DCE and 1,4-dioxane decreased to trace and non-detect levels in samples collected from wells situated along the western (downgradient) Site boundary.
+Overall, lower VOC concentrations were detected in the groundwater samples from the wells screened in the deep confined aquifer zone compared to the shallow aquifer zone, with 1,1-dichloroethene (DCE) and 1,4-dioxane being the only VOCs present at levels above the applicable groundwater cleanup standards.in both shallow and deep zones of the aquifer system.
+Evaluation of the sampling data indicates the distribution of 1,4-dioxane generally mimics that of 1,1-DCE within both zones of the aquifer.
+For the shallow aquifer zone, concentrations of 1,1-DCE and 1,4-dioxane decreased to trace and non-detect levels in samples collected from wells situated along the western (downgradient) Site boundary.
 No VOCs were detected at concentrations exceeding applicable cleanup criteria in samples from the shallow monitoring points near the downgradient property boundary.
 The baseline sampling results will be evaluated with respect to data obtained during the operation of the groundwater extraction and treatment system to assess capture of the VOC plumes and removal of contaminants from the aquifer system.

 Groundwater System Operation

 Performance of the treatment system is monitored via the collection and analysis of water samples from various points in the treatment process.
-During the initial months of operation, no VOCs were detected in the treated water samples at concentrations above the method reporting limits.
-Comparison of these results with data for the untreated water indicates a 100% removal efficiency for these compounds.
-Therefore, the treatment system is achieving the necessary performance requirements with respect to the site contaminants.
-Evaluation of water level data obtained during continuous system operation indicates that groundwater extraction from the shallow and deep recovery wells at the current pumping rates should be able to capture the VOC plumes on the property and prevent any future offsite transport of site-related VOCs in the aquifer system.
+Overall, the treatment system is achieving the necessary performance requirements with respect to the site contaminants.
+As of the end of September 2020, a total of approximately 340 pounds of chlorinated VOCs and 145 pounds of 1,4-dioxane have been removed from the impacted portions of the aquifer system.
+Evaluation of water level data obtained during continuous system operation indicates that groundwater extraction from the shallow and deep recovery wells is able to capture the VOC plumes on the property and prevent any future offsite transport of site-related VOCs in the aquifer system.

-EMERSUB 16 plans on continuing the extraction and treatment of VOC-affected groundwater from both the surficial aquifer and deeper portion of the Lower Patapsco aquifer in accordance with the requirements specified in the approved RAP.
+EMERSUB 16 plans on continuing the extraction and treatment of VOC-affected groundwater from both the shallow and deep zones of the Lower Patapsco aquifer in accordance with the requirements specified in the approved RAP.
 In conjunction with system operation, groundwater level and water quality monitoring activities will be regularly conducted to gather data for evaluating the effect of pumping on the aquifer system.